-Hairballs, also known as trichobezoars, are pretty much the bane of every cat's (and cat owner's) existence.
+Hairballs, also known as trichobezoars, are pretty much the bane of every cat's (and cat parent's) existence.
 They are no fun for your kitties to hack up, and even less fun for us humans to clean up.
 Despite their repellent, slimy nature, hairballs are a normal, natural result of healthy feline hygiene.
 It's normal if your cat has the occasional hairball.

 Okay, okay.
 We know what hairballs are and how they happen.
 So what are some hairball hacks?